hydra3333/Raspberry_Pi_5_Poor_Mans_NAS_Media_Server/README.md

 ```
 sudo systemctl daemon-reload
 ```
 Attempt to mount the disks via `fstab`.
-You should something like trhe below.
+You should something like the output below.
-If not, immediatelty re-edit fstab and comment out the lines before you then check what has happened by checking all of the relevant lines !
+If not, immediatelty re-edit fstab and comment out the lines and save `fstab` before you then fix what has happened by cross-checking all of the relevant lines !
 And repeat this step.
 ```
 sudo mount -a -v
 ```